magenta-aps/opendesk-module-videocenversion/README.md

 # opendesk-module-template
 This is the template for OpenDESK modules.
 The template should be used in the following way:

-## Build the OpenDESK core jar
+## Build the OpenDESK core AMP and jar

-In order to use this AMP you need to make sure that the OpenDESK core jar file is located in your local `.m2` folder.
-Do the following:
+In order to build this module AMP you need to make sure that the OpenDESK core jar and AMP files are located in your local `.m2` folder.
+Do the following in order to build the OpenDESK core AMP:

 ```
 $ git clone https://github.com/magenta-aps/OpenDESK.git
 $ cd OpenDESK/backend
 $ mvn clean install
 ```

+The OpenDESK jar file can be build by first changing the `<package>` tag in the POM file to `jar` and then run `mvn clean install` again.

 ## Change the placeholder artifactId